COVID-19 lawsuit protections move in Georgia Senate

 Albers, who chairs the committee, said that was done to speed through passage of an important measure during the hectic resumption of the 2020 legislative session this week.

-The underlying bill’s sponsor, Rep. Teri Anulewicz, said she was caught off guard by the move by Albers and given short notice ahead of Monday’s meeting.
+The underlying bill’s sponsor, Rep. Teri Anulewicz, said she was caught off guard by the move by Albers and given short notice ahead of Monday’s meeting (June 15).

 “In [Georgia political] vernacular, this is known as stripping the bill,” said Anulewicz, D-Smyrna.
 “I had 30 minutes notice.
 My opinion on the matter was of no relevance to the committee.”